States Ranked by Total Tax Burden

 Ohio became the 14th flat-tax state in 2026.
 Georgia now sits at a flat 5.19 percent, Iowa at 3.8 percent, Louisiana at 3 percent.
 Mississippi's flat rate fell from 4.4 to 4.0 percent this year on a legislated path to 3 percent by 2030.
 Eight states cut individual income tax rates on January 1, 2026, alone: Indiana, Kentucky, Mississippi, Montana, Nebraska, North Carolina, Ohio, and Oklahoma (Tax Foundation, 2026 State Tax Changes; CBS News, 2026).

 No comparable movement exists in the other direction.
-High-burden states have mostly held rates steady rather than raised them.
+High-burden states have mostly held rates steady rather than raised them, with Massachusetts a partial exception through its millionaire surtax.
 The gap between the two Americas of taxation is widening because one side keeps cutting.
+A reader tracking this table over a five-year horizon should expect the low end to keep drifting lower and the high end to hold, which stretches the spread the ranking measures.

 What the burden does not tell you